ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: runt_time_condition

-        Specifies whether runt triggers are time qualified, and if so, how the oscilloscope triggers in relation to the duration range bounded by the :py:data:`niscope.Session.runt_time_low_limit` and :py:data:`niscope.Session.runt_time_high_limit` properties.
+        Specifies whether runt triggers are time qualified, and if so, how the oscilloscope triggers in relation to the duration range bounded by the :py:attr:`niscope.Session.runt_time_low_limit` and :py:attr:`niscope.Session.runt_time_high_limit` properties.

         The following table lists the characteristics of this property.